romagny13/ProxySamples/README.md

 ### DynamicMetaObject / IDynamicMetaObjectProvider

 DLR.
-Keyword dynamic requis.
+Keyword dynamic.
 No InstelliSense

 **KingAOP** for example